mmatteo/legend-analysis-tutorials/testing-enviroment/05-processing-chain/README.md

 The next section are the processors themselves which are arranged in a chain.
 Each is defined by its outputs; the first outputs the mean and standard deviation of the baseline.
 Inside the curly braces we then specify the function that will return these outputs in this case the "mean_stdev" function and where it is found "pygama.dsp.processors".
 This could be a pygama function but it could equally be a general function from numpy etc. such as in the second processor "wf_blsub" where numpy.subtract is used.

+The args function is where the inputs and outputs are specified.
+As can be seen from the first processor it is also possible to take slices of the input to be processed.
+The units of the input can also be specified as in the "wf_trap".
+The last 2 general fields are the prereqs which specify the inputs (without any slicing) and the units.